arungudelli/angularjswiki/content/en/fontawesome/fa-low-vision.md

-## Change Low Vision icon size
+## Change fa-low-vision icon size
-To increase Low Vision font awesome icon size, use the fa-lg (33% increase), fa-2x, fa-3x, fa-4x, or fa-5x classes along with icon class fa-low-vision.
+To increase fa-low-vision font awesome icon size, use the fa-lg (33% increase), fa-2x, fa-3x, fa-4x, or fa-5x classes along with icon class fa-low-vision.

 Increase in icon size will be relative to their parent container.